-We’re all included in responding to children’s needs and as a profession we’ve invented a spectrum of responses from authoritarian as one bookend to unconditional positive regard as the other.
+We’re all included in responding to children’s needs and we’ve invented a spectrum of responses from authoritarian as one bookend to unconditional positive regard as the other.

-But what do we do next, if what we are doing already fails to meet the needs of individual children and the school community as a whole and we turn to the range of exclusions as our last resort?
-What can provide the supportive structure when general kindness seems too loose and and punishment seems to be all that’s left?
+But what do we do next, if what we are doing already fails to meet the needs of individual children and the school community as a whole and we turn to exclusions as a last resort?
+What can provide the supportive structure when general kindness seems too loose and ineffectual and punishment control seems to be all that’s left?

-Solutions Focused Coaching offers a unique way to put structure together with kindness to meet children’s needs and engage them in learning.
-SF Coaching guarantees action against exclusion in favour of staff and student wellbeing.
-It is an elegantly simple form of educational inquiry, built on strengths and successes, powered by hopefulness and the search for meaning.
-It is disciplined, evidence informed practice, supporting mental health, inclusion and engagement.
-It fulfils the essential criteria for school-based, whole-school, educational, practical and practicable practice.
+Solutions Focused Coaching can provide what’s needed.
+It puts structure together with kindness to meet children’s needs and engage them in their learning.
+SF Coaching guarantees action against exclusion and a focus on staff and student wellbeing.
+It is an elegantly simple form of educational inquiry, powered by hopefulness and the search for success and meaning.
+It is disciplined, evidence informed practice, supporting mental health, inclusion and engagement as school-based, whole-school, educational, practical pastoral practice.

 What’s your next?
-Could you be a Solutions Focused Coach?
+Could it be a Solutions Focused Coaching?